 As a result of the COVID-19 pandemic, we have temporarily closed our headquarters and other offices, required our employees and contractors to predominately work remotely, and implemented travel restrictions, all of which represent a significant disruption in how we operate our business.
 The operations of our partners and customers have likewise been disrupted.
-The worldwide spread of the COVID-19 virus is expected to result in a global slowdown of economic activity.
+The worldwide spread of the COVID-19 virus has resulted in a global slowdown of economic activity.
 While the duration and extent of the COVID-19 pandemic depends on future developments that cannot be accurately predicted at this time, such as the extent and effectiveness of containment actions, it has already had an adverse effect on the global economy and the ultimate societal and economic impact of the COVID-19 pandemic remains unknown.
-In particular, the ongoing COVID-19 pandemic has caused significant disruptions to the airline industry that could persist and result in reduced demand for air travel for the foreseeable future.
+In particular, the ongoing COVID-19 pandemic has caused significant disruptions to the airline industry that has resulted in a dramatic reduction in demand for air travel domestically and abroad, which is likely to continue for the foreseeable future.
 Dramatically lower demand for air travel in turn presents significant risks to our Company, not all of which we are able to fully evaluate or even to foresee at the current time, and could negatively impact collections of accounts receivable, cause our lessee customers to not enter into new leases, reduce spending from new and existing customers for leases or spare parts or equipment, lower usage fees, cause some of our customers to go out of business, and limit the ability of our personnel to travel to customers and potential customers, all of which could adversely affect our business, results of operations, and financial condition.
-The COVID-19 pandemic is affecting our operations in the second quarter, and may continue to do so indefinitely thereafter, and to a lesser extent had an impact on our first quarter results as noted below.
+Due to the impact of recent events, including challenges from declines in market conditions, the Company performed an interim impairment analysis during the second quarter of 2020.
+The results of the analysis indicated the carrying values of two engines were in excess of their respective fair value, and the Company therefore recorded an additional \$0.5 million impairment associated with these two engines.
+Additionally, as of June 30, 2020, the Company has, in certain situations, agreed to rent concessions which resulted in a total reduction to rent revenues of \$3.1 million during the second quarter of 2020.
+The COVID-19 pandemic is affecting our operations in the third quarter, and may continue to do so indefinitely thereafter, and to a lesser extent had an impact on our first and second quarter results as noted below.

 The scope and nature of the impact of COVID-19 on the airline industry, and in turn our business, continue to evolve and the outcomes are uncertain.
 Given the uncertainty in the rapidly changing market and economic conditions related to COVID-19, we will continue to evaluate the nature and extent of the impact to our business and financial position.
 The ultimate extent of the effects of the COVID-19 pandemic on our Company will depend on future developments, and such effects could exist for an extended period of time.